Last updated: June 2026

 Here is how the equity injection fits into a full deal stack at a $500,000 acquisition price:

-The SBA lender provides $400,000 at approximately 10% to 11% interest on a 10-year term (based on current rates, which move with WSJ Prime).
-The seller agrees to a $75,000 note on full standby at 0% interest, with $25,000 of that note counting toward the equity injection requirement.
+The SBA lender provides $450,000 at approximately 10% to 11% interest on a 10-year term (based on current rates, which move with WSJ Prime).
+The seller agrees to a $25,000 note on full standby at 0% interest, which counts as the 5% equity portion.
 The buyer brings $25,000 in cash.
+Together the cash and the standby note make up the $50,000 equity injection.

 The seller note on full standby adds no debt service pressure during the SBA loan term because no payments are made.
 This is why the full standby structure is not just convenient, it directly improves DSCR math.